NifTK/MITK/README.md

    Passes down the CMAKE_PREFIX_PATH variable to MITK external projects

+7. Branch: trac-4463-DisableMITKColormap

+   Removes the mitkColormap dropdown menu in the datamanager.

 Tickets that are Outstanding (waiting to be merged) with MITK
 =============================================================